Are you looking for a free Zoom alternative app that is high quality & cost-effective?

 The platform also allows you to record your sessions, stream live on YouTube, and you can transcribe them too.

 Jitsi Meet integrates will with Apple, Google, and Microsoft calendars.
 It has powerful analytics to help you track the performance of your meetings.

 Facebook is known to battle for digital territory and the video conferencing space is not left out.

 They are improving their video chat options with Messenger rooms to allow Facebook users to create public and private rooms.
 These rooms can accommodate up to 50 people at once for as long as they want.

 This is in comparison to Zoom’s free plan that can accommodate up to 100 participants, but for only 40 minutes.

-What is even more interesting is that Facebook is allowing guests to join these rooms via invitation without being required to create a Facebook account before they join.
+What is even more interesting is that Facebook is allowing guests to join these rooms via invitation.
+The guests are not required to create a Facebook account before they join.

 Attendees can take advantage of Facebook’s Snapchat-like filters to touch up their appearance.

 My major issue with this platform is that users’ interactions are not end-to-end encrypted.
 Even though Facebook claims that they will not listen in on any conversation.

 These are my 10 best free Zoom alternatives.
 Don’t be misled by hype or any sparkly features.
 Take your time to test them out and see which one is most suited for your needs.